-(Q) Adjustment to shares reflect one-to-four conversion of Stratex shares to Harris Stratex, and the issuance of 32.7 million shares of Harris Stratex (calculated as 56% of all outstanding stock of Harris Stratex) to Harris in return for net assets of the Microwave Communications Division.
+(P) Adjustment to shares reflect one-to-four conversion of Stratex shares to Harris Stratex Networks, Inc. and the issuance of 32.7 million shares to Harris Stratex Networks shares (calculated as 56% of all outstanding stock of Harris Stratex Networks, Inc.) to Harris Corporation in return for net assets of the Microwave Communications Division.